mikerodrigues/lm_rest/README.md

 ## Supported API Resources

-Every API resource defined in the `api.json` file and its associated defined methods are supported, and you can easily add your own if you can't wait for me to update this.
+Every API resource is defined in the `api.json` file and its associated defined methods are supported.
+You can easily add your own if you can't wait for me to update this.

 Each method (`get_*, add_*, update_*, delete_*`) works the same